zvxzdx/runeforge-wiki-ru/faq.md

 > We do not know but we will keep the community updated with the info we get on our <a href="https://www.discord.gg/runeforge">Discord server</a>.
 {.is-info}

-## I had a specific skin but i cannot find it on RuneForge, where can i get it?
+## Missing skins?
-> Some creators aren't active anymore, any skins you remember having you could look for and request in our <a href="https://www.discord.gg/runeforge">Discord server's</a> skin-recovery channel.
+> Some creators aren't active anymore and skins could have been lost to time.
 {.is-info}

-## I need help regarding CsLoL, where to get it?
+We have the Skin Recovery Forum on our <a href="https://www.discord.gg/runeforge">Discord server</a> for:
+- Storing Skins
+- Fixing Old Skins
+- Looking For Skins

+Our main goal is to recover skins people want, so they can appear on the website later on.

+## Help/Support
 > You can join our <a href="https://www.discord.gg/runeforge">Discord server</a> and ask for assistance in the help-forum.
 {.is-info}